GenesisFR/HowToBecomeGoodAtShooters/README.md

 - try to end up with a dodge roll to cover if the destination will leave you exposed as the enemy's accuracy will be instantly back to normal as soon as the cover to cover ends
 - when running past a human enemy, it often acts as a soft form of CC (they'll often try to melee you)
 - doesn't prevent explosions from staggering and hurting you
-- explosions and some status effects (ensnare, shock) will cancel the cover to cover move, sometimes leaving you extremely vulnerable (especially when there's no cover nearby) (TODO: test when being caught on fire)
+- explosions and some status effects (ensnare, shock) will cancel the cover to cover move, sometimes leaving you extremely vulnerable (especially when there's no cover nearby) (TODO: test when catching fire)
 - you can't use skills while performing a cover to cover move, but you can target with already deployed skills, keep charging the Jammer/Banshee Pulse and change the direction of the Banshee Pulse
 - when getting shot from an unknown direction, it may be beneficial to perform a cover to cover move in a random direction instead of trying to locate the enemy, that will give you time to locate that enemy and may break line of sight with them